Sameh1Tarek/Employee-System/README.md

 5) To exit the program.

-When you enter another number, it will print "When you enter another number, it will print"
+When you enter another number, it will print "Sorry, this option is not available, try again"